VoxChain/condenser/src/app/help/en/welcome.md

 <a href="#Table_of_Contents">^</a>
 ### <span id="Cashing_out_or_Spending_SBD">Cashing out or Spending SBD</span>

-You can exchange SBD for STEEM in the [Currency Market](https://steemit.com/market).
-Once you have STEEM, you can "Power Up" in your wallet to gain additional Steem Power.
+You can exchange SBD for VOX in the [Currency Market](https://steemit.com/market).
+Once you have VOX, you can "Power Up" in your wallet to gain additional Steem Power.

 You can spend your SBD at the [Peerhub Store](https://www.peerhub.com/).

-You can also exchange your STEEM and SBD for bitcoin on a third-party exchange such as [BlockTrades](https://blocktrades.us/) or [Bittrex](https://bittrex.com/).
+You can also exchange your VOX and VBD for bitcoin on a third-party exchange such as [BlockTrades](https://blocktrades.us/) or [Bittrex](https://bittrex.com/).

 <a href="#Table_of_Contents">^</a>
 ### <span id="Plagiarism">Plagiarism</span>